Day-Use Recreation Areas

 World for the number of trophy smallmouth bass caught here.
 But there are gentler pursuits, including a network of walking and hiking trails that lead you through Old First Quarters Small Wild Area, named for the complex that housed engineers

 who originally built the dam in the early 20th century.
 Wilson Recreation Guide

 TVA has eight dams with open visitor centers featuring displays that transport you through 80 years of TVA history, tell you about the site you’re visiting and explain TVA’s activities today.
 Four of the centers are staffed with friendly TVA retirees to answer your questions and provide a firsthand experience of the TVA story.
 The visitor centers locations and hours are as follows:

-- Norris Dam, staffed April to November, 10 a.m. to 4 p.m.
-ET from Monday to Saturday; 1 p.m. to 4 p.m. on Sundays
+- Norris Dam, a staffed center, is open April to November, 10 a.m. to 4 p.m.
+ET from Monday to Saturday; 1 p.m. to 4 p.m. on Sundays.

 - South Holston is display-only and accessible year-round, open 9 a.m. to 7 p.m.
 April to October ET; 10 a.m. to 4 p.m.
 November to March ET.